 Contact Zoe Zotou or phone on 0207 383 5722 to find out further information.

-Last year's Architecture in Schools: Primary programme was a great success with over 700 pupils taking part!
+Architecture in Schools: Primary 2016 programme was a great success with over 700 pupils taking part!

-Congratulations and thank you to all the students, teachers, design professionals, building representatives and judges who participated in this years programme!
-To view the work and events of this years Architecture in Schools Primary programme, view the online Awards Programme click here.
+Congratulations and a huge thank you to all of the pupils, teachers, design professionals, building representatives and judges who participated in this year's programme!

 “'The Architecture in Schools programme is a fabulous way for children and schools to become involved with current architectural, environmental and scientific ideas and explore these in a wider, more applicable context.”